Privacy notice

 Who we are

 This notice covers the Willowfolio marketing site at willowfolio.com and any printable, newsletter, or knowledge-base feature reached from it.
-You can reach us at [email protected].
+Our contact details are at the bottom of this notice.

 The Willowfolio app, available separately, has its own privacy notice covering signed-in product use.
 This notice applies only to the marketing site and its public features.

 The data controller is Anam & Choudhury Limited (trading as A&C), a company registered in England & Wales (company number 07781134) at Kemp House, 124 City Road, London EC1V 2NX.
 We are registered with the Information Commissioner’s Office (registration Z3038897).
-Privacy questions go to [email protected]; we do not currently appoint a separate Data Protection Officer.
+Privacy questions are answered through the contact at the bottom of this notice; we do not currently appoint a separate Data Protection Officer.

 What we collect